 Can I prevent preeclampsia?

 While there’s no way to prevent preeclampsia, it’s important to follow your healthcare provider’s recommendations to address your risk factors.
-Taking a daily low-dose aspirin starting at 12 weeks gestation may also help prevent the preeclampsia if you are at risk.
-If you’ve already had preeclampsia and plan to get pregnant again, talk to your healthcare provider about ways to reduce your risk.
+For example, if you are at risk, they may suggest taking a daily low-dose aspirin starting at 12 weeks gestation.
+Always speak to your doctor before starting a medication.
+If you’ve already had preeclampsia and plan to get pregnant again, be sure to talk to your healthcare provider about ways to reduce your risk.

 Please note this content is for informational purposes and is not intended as a substitute for medical advice.
 Please consult with your healthcare provider about your specific journey.